 Food Assistance Program: Nearly 1,100 people – single parent families, holocaust survivors, frail seniors, disabled adults, refugees, and unemployed adults – experienced less food insecurity through kosher food packages, Shabbat meals, fresh vegetables, supermarket gift cards and breakfasts.

-Seniors: Nearly 1,500 seniors benefited from case management, home care, ESL classes, social/cultural clubs, emergency assistance, care giver support, and more.
+Aging With Dignity: Nearly 1,900 seniors benefited from case management, home care, ESL classes, social/cultural clubs, emergency assistance, care giver support, and more.

-Holocaust Survivors:268 survivors stayed longer at home through medical/food assistance; home care; and receipt of claims reparations.
+Holocaust Survivors:226 survivors stayed longer at home through medical/food assistance; home care; and received claims reparations.

-Knitzvah:122 Knitzvah volunteers created 2,300 beautiful items of clothing and care for preemies, cancer patients, isolated seniors, soldiers, migrant workers, recently arrived refugees, foster youth and families from 18 different community-based organizations.
-In 10 years Knitzvah has created over 20,000 items.
+Knitzvah:128 Knitzvah volunteers created 3,400 beautiful items of clothing and care for preemies, cancer patients, isolated seniors, soldiers, migrant workers, recently arrived refugees, foster youth and families from 18 different community-based organizations.
+In nearly 12 years Knitzvah has created over 24,000 items.